coleifer/peewee/docs/peewee/models.rst

     Model definition is pretty similar to django or sqlalchemy -- you basically define a class which represents a single table in the database, then its attributes (which are subclasses of :py:class:`Field`) represent columns.

+    Models provide methods for creating/reading/updating/deleting rows in the database.

 Creating tables